 Palmer Park – W 111th St.

-The basswood or linden tree, from which this sculpture is carved, produced fragrant flowers from which the honeybee makes a highly flavored honey.
-This relationship between tree, bee and human has existed for millenia and exhibits the wondrous interconnectedness of all life.
+The basswood or linden tree, from which this sculpture is carved, produces fragrant flowers from which the honeybee makes a highly flavored honey.
+This relationship between tree, bee and human has existed for millennia and exhibits the wondrous interconnectedness of all life.
 This relationship will continue if we remain aware and is the origin of the work’s title: Eternal Connections.